 |Human statue: White Painter|

-Did you know there is a Barcelona Miró on the Ramblas?
-The famous painter Joan Miró actually created part of the Ramblas?
-Yes, you read that correctly!
-Many thousands of people walk right over a Miró on the Barcelona Ramblas every day and they don't even know it!
+Did you know there is a Miró on La Rambla?
+The famous painter Joan Miró actually created part of the Ramblas.
+Many thousands of people walk right over the Miró circle on the Ramblas every day and don't even know it!

 |Barcelona Miró mosaic on La Rambla|

 Where is the Miró you may ask?
 The place to find Mirós' circular tile mosaic can be found very close to both the Liceu Theatre and the Liceu metro.
 Look for a large circular coloured mosaic tiling right in the middle of the Ramblas.
 If you look carefully you will also find one tile that was signed by Miró.

 There are dozens of restaurants and shops along the full length of the Barcelona Las Ramblas.
 However due to the popularity of Las Ramblas, and sheer volume of visitors, you will find elevated prices and generally a lower level of service than you would experience in a less touristy area.

 |La Boqueria Food Market|

 I would be reluctant to dine in a restaurant along the Ramblas simply because there are better places to enjoy a night out.
 But for a tourists' first visit sitting on the Ramblas with a jug of sangria is an absolute must!